wxwefr/YTD-Interface/README.md

 # 2. Build the app

-pyinstaller --noconsole --onefile ^ --add-data "ffmpeg;ffmpeg" ^ --icon=icon.ico ^ main.py // FFMpeg/bin/ then the exes must be in the same directory
+pyinstaller --noconsole --onefile --add-data "ffmpeg;ffmpeg" --icon=app.ico main.py // FFMpeg/bin/ then the exes must be in the same directory

 After building, your EXE will be in the dist/ folder.